Bakek-lang/portfolio-2/src/markdown/this_blog.md

 ## 5. Handling Assets and Styling

-Since Tailwind CSS is utility‑first, the default HTML elements from Markdown have no styles.
-To address this, I used the Tailwind Typography plugin (with the prose and prose-invert classes) to style my blog content.
+Since Tailwind CSS is utility-first, the JSX elements generated from **markdown-to-jsx** have no default styling.
+To address this, I used the Tailwind Typography plugin (with the **prose** and **prose-invert** classes) to style my blog content.

 ### Setting Up the Typography Plugin